Yogachara: Ālaya-vijñāna

 According to the Mahāyānasaṃgraha, the ālayavijñāna has both a common character and an uncommon character.
 The common character refers to those seeds which ripen into the bhājanaloka, or container world, which is common to all.
 On the other hand, its uncommon character refers to those seeds which ripen as an individual's own sense faculties.
 The Mahāyānasaṃgraha states that the remedies (i.e. those which comprise the Buddhist path) counteract the uncommon character of the ālayavijñāna, but not that which is common.
 That is, although they lack any individual karma of their own, purified persons are nonetheless supported by a consciousness of common seeds and that which is sustained by the discriminations of others.
 And while buddhas have access to that which is shared in common, i.e. the container world, they nonetheless experience it as pure.

 The storehouse consciousness also serves as the basis for container worlds that are uninhabited by sentient beings.
-That is, according to Buddhist cosmology, when a world is going to perish, beings no longer populate it.
-However, although there are no beings to perceive it, that container world is nonetheless "mind only," as it still exists in the storehouse consciousnesses of the beings who have departed from it.
-Similarly, in the case of an uninhabited world in which beings are yet to be reborn, such a world also exists in the storehouse consciousnesses of those beings who will be reborn there.
+According to Buddhist cosmology, when a world is going to perish, beings no longer populate it.
+However, although there are no longer any beings to perceive it, that container world is nonetheless "mind only," as it still exists in the storehouse consciousnesses of the beings who have departed from it.
+Similarly, in the case of an uninhabited world in which beings are going to be reborn, such a world also exists in the storehouse consciousnesses of the beings who will be reborn there.
 As Thomas Wood explains, this means that a world may exist entirely within the minds of sentient beings even though those beings are not directly conscious of it.

 According to Waldron, while there were various similar concepts in other Buddhist Abhidharma schools which sought to explain karmic continuity, the ālaya-vijñāna is the most comprehensive and systematic.
 Waldron notes that the ālaya-vijñāna concept was probably influenced by these theories, particularly the Sautrantika theory of seeds and Vasumitra's theory of a subtle form of mind (suksma-citta).

 Regarding the status of the seeds, according to the Chengweishilun, Sthiramati regarded the seeds to be merely nominal (i.e. conventional and not actually real); while on the other hand, Xuanzang took them to be real.